Bankruptcy Chapter 13 – FAQ

 - you didn’t file fraudulently or try to evade paying your taxes;

-- your liability is for a tax return filed at least two years prior to the bankruptcy;
+- your liability is for a tax return filed at least two years before the bankruptcy;

 - the tax return was due more than three years ago; and

-- tax deficiencies that were assessed on prior returns were assessed at least 240 days prior to the filing of the bankruptcy.
+- tax deficiencies assessed on prior returns were assessed at least 240 days before the filing of the bankruptcy.